-For automatic data processing and parameter reconstruction single-gradient wavenumber recovery was applied to avoid noise amplification of the Laplacian which is invoked by direct inversion techniques $2\cdot 3$.
-The principle of wavenumber (k-) based multi-component, elasto-visco (k-MDEV) inversion is outlined in 1. k-MDEV generates maps of

-SWS, which is related to tissue stiffness.
+For automatic data processing and parameter reconstruction single-gradient wavenumber recovery was applied to avoid noise amplification of the Laplacian which is invoked by direct inversion techniques[2,3].
+The principle of wavenumber (k-) based multi-component, elasto-visco (k-MDEV) inversion is outlined in [1]. k-MDEV generates maps of SWS, which is related to tissue stiffness.
 This method was adapted to the brain by the following steps:

-(i) Similar to 1, the complex MRI signal was smoothed before phase unwrapping; however, instead of Gaussian denoising, a low-pass Butterworth filter of order 3 with an upper threshold of 230/m was applied.
+(i) Similar to [1], the phase of the complex MRI signal was smoothed before phase unwrapping; however, instead of Gaussian denoising, a low-pass Butterworth filter of third order with an upper threshold of 250 m-1 was applied.

-(ii) 2D Laplacian-based phase unwrapping as described in 4 was used and combined with temporal Fourier transformation to extract the complex-valued wave field of a single harmonic frequency.
-For intrinsic activation ssMRE, the frequency bin corresponding to the heart rate of the volunteer (approximately 1Hz) was selected.
+(ii) 2D Laplacian-based phase unwrapping as described in [4] was used and combined with temporal Fourier transformation to extract the complex-valued wave field of a single harmonic frequency.
+For intrinsic activation ssMRE, the frequency bin corresponding to the heart rate of the volunteer (approximately 1 Hz) was selected.

-(iii) Since unavoidable for SWS mapping, directional filtering was applied as explained in 1.
-However, here we replaced the high-pass filter with a Butterworth filter of order 3 and adaptive threshold values empirically determined by phantom experiments according to the excitation frequency in order to eliminate unwanted signal at low wave numbers.
-To this end, a function of the lower filter bound was derived to compute the lower threshold of the high-pass Butterworth filter for a given frequency in the range between 6.25 and 20 Hz (supplementary Figure 2).
-For frequencies below or above that range, threshold values were used corresponding to 6.25Hz or 20Hz.
+(iii) Since unavoidable for SWS mapping, directional filtering was applied as explained in [1].
+However, here we replaced the radial filter in the spatial frequency domain (linear cone) with a radial bandpass Butterworth filter of third order with a lowpass threshold of 200 m-1 and an adaptive highpass threshold value empirically determined by phantom experiments according to the excitation frequency in order to eliminate unwanted signal at low wave numbers.
+To this end, a function of the lower filter bound was derived to compute the lower threshold of the highpass Butterworth filter for a given frequency in the range between 6.25 and 20 Hz (supplementary Figure 2).
+For frequencies below or above that range, threshold values were used corresponding to 6.25 Hz or 20 Hz.